sahiljalan/kaalaman/README.md

 ## how to stop or prevent double click in javascript

-You can prevent double-clicks on an element in JavaScript by adding an event listener to the element that listens for the `dblclick` event and cancels it using the `event.preventDefault()` method.
+### You can prevent default double-clicks behavior on an element in JavaScript by adding an event listener to the element that listens for the `dblclick` event and cancels it using the `event.preventDefault()` method.
 Here's an example that shows how to prevent double-clicks on a button with the ID `myButton`:

 ```javascript
 document.getElementById('myButton').addEventListener('dblclick', function(event) {